audreytracy/library-app/README.md

 ### Purpose

 This project was the final project for my database class.
-A large part of the project was database design & SQL implementation of this design.
-After the
+A large part of the project was database design & SQL implementation of this design (see [sql file](https://github.com/audreytracy/library-app/blob/master/src/sql/test.sql) used for setting up database).
+A SQL trigger function is used to update a user's position on holds list when new hold is placed or when hold is removed (faster & more efficient than making a Java function to do this).
+Prepared statements are used for ease of reuse & for improved security against SQL injection when compared to string concatenation.
+The rest of the application is an interface for the user to interact with the database.

 ### Product Description

 This application provides a user interface for manipulating a SQL database.
+Users may check out books, place holds on unavailable books, search for books, and view their own checkout & hold history.

 ### Built With